A visual depiction of shifts over the period 1978 – 2014

 Why US Treasuries?

-For the longest period in recent history the US treasury market remained the largest and most liquid trading market in sovereign securities.
+For the longest period in recent history, the US treasury market remained the largest and most liquid trading market in sovereign securities.
 With 12 trillion dollars of outstanding issues and 2 trillion dollars of new issuances every year, it remains the largest bond market in the world.
 US treasury bills are treated as the default risk free asset class; the class that investors turn to in order to park excess cash when investor risk preferences in other risk asset classes change.
-However with the arrival of Quantitative Easing (QE) and the beginning of the securities purchase program by the Fed, there are rising concerns and liquidity is becoming an issue.
+However, with the arrival of Quantitative Easing (QE) and the beginning of the securities purchase program by the Fed, there are rising concerns and liquidity is becoming an issue.

-Why study yield curve shifts?
+Why study the yield curve history of shifts?

 What types of yield curve shifts are common?

-The 1978 – 1986 yield curve shifts.
+The 1978 – 1986 yield curve shifts

-Paul Volcker is widely credited with a pre-emptive strike against inflation rates that ended the US economy’s stagflation crisis in the late 70’s and early 80’s.
-To combat rising inflation, the Federal reserve raised the Federal Funds rate to 21% by June 1981.
+Paul Volcker is widely credited with a pre-emptive strike against inflation rates that ended the US economy’s stagflation crisis in the late ’70s and early ’80s.
+To combat rising inflation, the Federal Reserve raised the Federal Funds rate to 21% by June 1981.
 What the image below doesn’t show is how the pre-emptive strike was rolled out and its impact on the longer tenors of the yield curve.

-The next two images us walk us through the sequence of rate changes over the 3 year between 1978 and 1982.
+The next two images us walk us through the sequence of rate changes over the years between 1978 and 1982.

 Rates keep on rising on the short end of the curve and pull up the 30 year tenor with it.
 The curve in January 1981(the line in green) represents a great example of an inverted yield curve – a curve where shorter maturity rates are higher than longer tenor rates.

-Yield curve steeping – Three case studies.
-1992, 2001-2002, 2008-2010.
+Yield curve steeping – Three case studies – 1992, 2001-2002, 2008-2010

 Why is studying yield curve shifts important now?

-At the same time a bigger challenge with applying historical data, trends and tools is an environment where history is most likely not going to be the best of predictors especially when it comes to yield curve dynamics.
+At the same time a bigger challenge with applying historical data, trends and tools in an environment where history is most likely not going to be the best of predictors especially when it comes to yield curve dynamics.